Support your peers.

 If you’re interested in being a certified peer supporter, complete the job application on our careers page.
 Interview with the Flourish Labs team, complete a training at no cost, and start sessions with fellow peers!

-Students who want support will be able to find certified peer supporters in our network who match their needs, and book support sessions via our digital platform.
+Students who want support will be able to find certified peer supporters on peers.net who match their needs, and book support sessions via our digital platform.
 If you are interested in receiving support, check out this page.

-Empower yourself and others.
-Convert your experience of mental health challenges into skills to help others.
+Convert your experience of mental health challenges into skills to support others.
+Empower yourself.
 Free training.
-And a meaningful paid job that fits around your college work.
+And a meaningful paid job that fits around your busy college schedule.
 Not bad for the work/life balance, we think.
 What are you waiting for?

 Frequently asked questions